Myth or fact?

 Your employer must not discriminate against you

 The duty to accommodate is connected to the laws against discrimination in the workplace.
-Under the law in BC, an employer must not discriminate against a worker based on these personal characteristics:
+Under the law in BC, an employer must not discriminate against a worker based on these parts of a person’s identity:

-their race, colour, ancestry, or place of origin
+their race, colour, ancestry, or where they’re from

 their sex, sexual orientation, or gender identity or expression